-This bulky ribbed scarf is a great way to use some of the bulky yarn in your stash that you might not know what to do with.
-A scarf is a perfect use for bulky yarn because when it gets too warm you can just take it off.
-It also knits up super fast so you'll have a completed project in no time.
+A bulky ribbed scarf is a great way to use some of the bulky yarn in your stash that you might not know what to do with.
+This type of scarf knits up fast, so you'll have a completed project in no time.

-- 3 skeins Blue Sky Alpacas Bulky or about 135 yards of the bulky yarn of your choice
+- Three skeins of Blue Sky Alpacas Bulky or about 135 yards of the bulky yarn of your choice.

 - Size 15 US (10 mm) knitting needles